Europe's Digital Passport Will Make Shein's Secrecy

 Shein’s rise to dominance relied on a model most legacy brands couldn’t replicate and most regulators couldn’t see into.

-A health passport for COVID-19 displayed on a smartphone alongside travel documents.Photo by Leeloo The First on Pexels
+A smartphone displaying a digital product passport QR code alongside fashion industry documents.Photo by Leeloo The First on Pexels

 The company works with an estimated 5,000-plus suppliers, the vast majority never publicly identified, churning out new silhouettes on 7-to-14-day production cycles.
 Speed and secrecy weren’t bugs.
 They were the entire business strategy.

 That strategy now collides with Europe’s transparency framework.
-The Digital Product Passport regulation requires a QR code on every textile product sold in the EU, linking to verified data on materials, origin, and production conditions.
+The Digital Product Passport regulation will require a QR code on every textile product sold in the EU, linking to verified data on materials, origin, and production conditions, with full implementation planned for 2030 [Gigazine].
 For Shein, this means mapping and disclosing supply networks the company has spent years keeping hidden.

 “In the EU, illegal products are prohibited, whether they are on a store shelf or on an online marketplace.” — European Commission [Retail Insight]